EUDAT-Training/B2SAFE-B2STAGE-Training/11a-Setup-HTTP-API.md

 ```
 The interface can be accessed via webbrowser `http://<IP or FQDN>/?docExpansion`.
 You will ridected to the swagger page on that server.
 In the development mode swagger looks by default under `localhost' for the API specifications.
 If you are working remotely you will need to adjust this by typing `http://<IP or FQDN>:8080/api/specs` in the search field on top of the page.

-Now users can also send requests to the iRODS server by this graphical interface.
+Now users can also send requests to the iRODS server through the swagger interface.